itsronalds/itsronalds/README.md

 ![MySQL](https://img.shields.io/badge/mysql-%2300f.svg?style=for-the-badge&logo=mysql&logoColor=white)

 ## 📚 What I'm learning right now
 I'm currently studying and improving my TypeScript skills.
-On the other hand, I'm studying English, improving my skills with React.js clean patterns and Python, and learning Nest.js framework.
+On the other hand, I'm studying English, improving my skills with React.js clean patterns and Python.

 <!--
 **LancerR40/LancerR40** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.